 Customer effort prediction employs machine learning to analyze interactions and predict the level of effort customers might need to expend to achieve their goals.

 Minimizing customer effort directly impacts customer satisfaction metrics and loyalty.
-Predicting effort levels allows businesses to streamline processes, reduce friction points, and create a more user-friendly experience, contributing to increased customer loyalty and positive brand perception.
+Positive customer sentiment can be achieved by predicting effort levels, allowing businesses to streamline processes, reduce friction points, and create a more user-friendly experience, contributing to increased customer loyalty and positive brand perception.

 This customer service KPI can be instrumental in website and app design.
 By identifying high-effort touchpoints, businesses can optimize user interfaces, simplify navigation, and enhance overall usability, leading to a more enjoyable customer journey.